 "Gavin, is it?" my mother teased with a faint yet somewhat satisfied smile.

-Before I could defend my use of his Christian name he joined us in the parlor.
+Before I could say anything to defend myself he joined us in the parlor.
 My mother and I stood up to welcome him, "Non, please, don't get up on my account," he waved us back to our seats and slowly made his way around the room while commenting on the various things he saw.
 He concluded his circuit then settled himself in an armchair directly across from us.

 "You have a lovely home, Mrs. Rousseau.
 It's very pretty and full of charm," and though he was complimenting my mother, I knew he was looking at me.

 "Thank you," my mother replied, "it has been the pride of this family for many years."

 As she said this Jean and Philippe strode across the hall obviously engaged in a conversation about Philippe's travels.
 They seated themselves at one of the small drawing tables and quietly continued their discussion.
 My father followed a few paces behind them and after kissing my mother's cheek stretched out on one of the chaises and happily closed his eyes.

 "Frédéric, this is no time for napping!
 You have company and it is your duty to entertain him during his visit."